01-edu/public/subjects/drop_the_thread/README.md

 "Interior mutability is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data"

-You must create a Drop checker API.
-For this you must create:
+in this exercise a Drop checker API has to be created.
+For this you must define:

 - Two structures:

   - `Workers` that will have two fields:
-    - `drops` that will save the number of dropped threads
+    - `drops` that will save the number of dropped threads.
     - `states` that will save a state of multiple threads.
       If the thread is not dropped, the state will be false otherwise true.
   - `Thread` that will have the following fields:
-    - `pid`, the id of the thread
+    - `pid`, the id of the thread.
-    - `cmd`, the name of the thread
+    - `cmd`, the name of the thread.
     - `parent`, that will be the link to the structure `Workers` (Tip: this must be a reference to the structure Workers)

 - Implementation of each structure:

   - `Workers` :

     - `new`, that creates a default worker
     - `new_worker`, that returns a tuple with the `pid` and a new `Thread`, this function must receive a `String` being the `cmd`